peplau/Sitecore-IoT-Hub/documentation/README.md

     az iot hub device-identity create --hub-name {YourIoTHubName} --device-id {MyDevice}
     ```

 ### 4 - Map IoT Devices in Sitecore

+You device is now registered in Azure, and now you will map this device in Sitecore.

 * Create a new IoT Device on Sitecore to map to your Azure IoT Device under the IoT Hub that you previously created.